waleyGithub/waleyGithub.github.io/IELTS/writing/Task2/Classification/Report.md

 title: Report
 data: 2023-04-01 14:57:00
 ---
+### 2023年12月30日 中国大陆
+Ambition is important for people to want success in many societies.
+How important is ambition to people？ Is ambition a positive or negative character？

 ### 2023年11月04日 中国大陆
 In many countries, people wear more western-style clothes, e.g. jeans and T-shirts, than local traditional clothes.
 Why is this the case?
 Is this a positive or negative development?